External view of 137 St Georges Tce

 Curtin 137 St Georges Terrace is housed in the Old Perth Technical College (also known as Perth Technical School).

-The distinctive venue is an important addition to Curtin’s growing presence in the city, complementing Curtin 139 St Georges Terrace, as well as the Curtin Graduate School of Business and the Curtin School of Law, which are both located in Murray Street.
-Each of these buildings boast flexible, modern facilities in charming heritage architecture.
+The distinctive venue is an important addition to Curtin’s growing presence in the city, complementing Curtin 139 St Georges Terrace (located next door), as well as the Curtin Graduate School of Business and the Curtin School of Law, which are both located in Murray Street.

 About the building

-Perth Technical College (also known as Perth Technical School) is a two-storey brick and tile building, with a castellated square tower.
-It was designed by WA Government architect Hillson Beasley, and constructed adjacent to the Old Perth Boy’s School in 1909-1910 to cope with the increased demand for technical training in the post-war period.
+The original two-storey brick and tile building, designed by WA Government architect Hillson Beasley and built next to the Old Perth Boys’ School in 1909–1910, reflects the growing demand for technical training in the post-war era.

 It was designed in the Federation Gothic style, with some Arts and Crafts, Tudor and Art Nouveau influences.
 It remains one of the few surviving examples of the style in Perth.